Matthew-Macias/dsPortfolio/Python/README.md

 Showcases packages such as pandas, numpy, gpxpy, matplotlib, seaborn, plotly express and folium.
 It is an exploration of my own persional garmin data and has similarities to how I would explore business datasets upon being initially being exposed to them.

-## Python_opencv

-Showcases OpenCV's template matching function.
-This is an initial exploration of the OpenCV package and will be proceeding by further more complicated work.
-In this case template matching is used to find Wally in a Where's Wally image.